mtlynch/mtlynch-hugo/content/posts/resurrecting-1/index.md

 header:
   og_image: images/resurrecting-1/cover.jpg
   teaser: images/resurrecting-1/cover.jpg
-excerpt: The story of how I got an old library up and running again and used it to build a new business
+description: The story of how I got an old library up and running again and used it to build a new business
 discuss_urls:
   hacker_news: https://news.ycombinator.com/item?id=17600798
   reddit: https://www.reddit.com/r/programming/comments/91heln/resurrecting_a_dead_library_resuscitation/